RAHAF-HAJ/inventory-managment/README.md

 - url will be defined in htaccess
 - one entry point that determine next action depending on the valid url
 - using htmlentities and prepare function to deal with users insertions and updating.
-**Notes:**

-## due to ​commitments with my company:

-- I have achieved the sales/purchase section only.
-- In rest api I achieved only 4 web method with jwt auth.